 How is the 12-week qualifying period under the Agency Workers Regulations 2010 calculated?

-Under the Agency Workers Regulations 2010 (SI 2010/93), an agency worker will meet the 12-week qualifying period once he or she has carried out the same role, or substantively similar roles, at the same hirer for 12 weeks.
-He or she will then qualify for the same basic working and employment conditions to which he or she would have been entitled had he or she been directly recruited by the hirer.
-If the agency worker changes employment agencies during the qualification period, this will not affect his or her rights.
+Under the Agency Workers Regulations 2010 (SI 2010/93), agency workers meet the 12-week qualifying period once they have carried out the same role, or substantively similar roles, at the same hirer for 12 weeks.
+They will then qualify for the same basic working and employment conditions to which they would have been entitled had they been directly recruited by the hirer.
+If the agency worker changes employment agencies during the qualification period, this will not affect their rights.
 Provided that the hirer remains the same, the qualifying period will continue to accrue.

 The 12-week period does not need to be continuous.
-Certain breaks will pause the time during which the worker accrues service, and he or she will resume accumulating service on return from the break.
+Certain breaks will pause the time during which the worker accrues service, and they will resume accumulating service on return from the break.

 Breaks between assignments, or during an assignment, during which the qualification period will pause are those where the break is: